lukecd/view-from-my-window/README.md

 #### Step 1: Connect To A Node

 You start by connecting to a node.
-Specify a node address, a currency to pay with a reference to an injected provider.
+Specify a node address, a currency to pay, and a reference to an injected provider.
 If you're connecting to our Devnet (where you pay with free faucet currencies), you also need to provide a provider URL.

 ```js
 const bundlr = new WebBundlr("https://node1.bundlr.network", "matic", provider);